rclone/rclone/docs/content/ftp.md

 as [the library it uses doesn't support it](https://github.com/jlaffaye/ftp/issues/29).
 This will likely never be supported due to security concerns.

-Modified times are not supported.
-Times you see on the FTP server through rclone are those of upload.

 Rclone's FTP backend does not support any checksums but can compare file sizes.